Our sophisticated technology provides important tools

-The Diagnostic Imaging Department, located at Arbor Health's Morton Hospital, offers sophisticated imagery technology to help accurately diagnose and treat a broad array of health problems.
-Our Diagnostic Imaging Department has expanded several times over the past few years, offering the modalities best suited to meet the needs of our community.
+The diagnostic imaging department, located at Arbor Health, Morton Hospital offers sophisticated imagery technology to help accurately diagnose and treat a broad array of health problems.
+Our diagnostic imaging department has expanded several times over the past few years, offering the modalities best suited to meet the needs of our community.
 Our services include:

 X-ray imaging is one of the fastest and easiest ways for a physician to view the internal structures of the body.
 X-ray imaging is an excellent tool for assessing skeletal trauma (e.g. broken bones), and for comprehensive imaging of the thoracic cavity including the lungs and heart.
 MGH offers Computed/Digital Radiography.

 3-Dimensional Digital Mammography (Tomosynthesis)

 The number-one weapon against breast cancer is early diagnosis, and 3-Dimensional Mammography is the very best way to achieve it.
 That is why Arbor Health was the first in Lewis County to bring 3-Dimensional Digital Mammography to our community.

 This type of imaging is much more accurate, greatly reducing the need for a recall mammogram, saving time, expense, and giving you peace of mind.
 Our goal is to help you remain close to home for compassionate, professional women's care, including your annual mammogram.